yuanfang313/CIM640_Creative-Coding/Homework/-FinalProject_1112/ideas.md

 ## If you have an idea or concept, document 3 different experiences.
 It is an experiment of making connection between Images and Sounds.

-It can be a tool that users can install the music they like in and making dynamic images.
+01__It can be a tool that users can install the music they like in and making dynamic images.
 Users can create videos by editing the elements of the music.

-It can be a tool that help instruments beginners to visualize the various elements of pieces they are studying to memorize them.
+02__It can be a tool that help instruments beginners to visualize the various elements of pieces they are studying to memorize them.

 I expect that users can edit the images independently without losing the connection with the sounds that every user will have an unique video of their own based on their own interpretation of the music.

-Also if I change the input to the microphone, it might become a game that powered by the sound made by players in the real world.
+03__Also if I change the input to the microphone, it might become a game that powered by the sound made by players in the real world.

 ## Find and Link 3 examples of similar projects or projects that influence your project.